-Peripheral artery disease (PAD) usually occurs when pelvis and leg arteries become narrow or blocked.
+Peripheral artery disease usually happens when arteries in your pelvis, leg, or arm become narrow or blocked.
 This is caused by the buildup of plaque in the arteries, which creates atherosclerosis.
-Left untreated, serious cases of PAD can lead to loss of circulation in the legs, gangrene and amputation of the affected limb.

 At UVA, we can diagnose you by using these tests: